dotnet/docs/docs/core-concepts/testing/unit-testing-with-dotnet-test.md

 on GitHub.

 After this initial structure is in place, you can write your first test.
-After this initial setup, everything is configured and should run smoothly as you add features and tests.
+Once you verify that first unit test, everything is configured and should run smoothly as you add features and tests.

 # Creating the first test